-You May Say that Esther has a Bad Reputation yet She was Worthy that the Holy Spirit be Clothed by Her
+You May Say that Esther has a Bad Name yet She was Worthy that the Holy Spirit be Clothed by Her

-“Rabbi Yoḥanan said in the name of Rabbi Shim’on son of Yehotsadaq: By a majority vote, it was resolved in the upper chambers of the house of Nitza in Lydda that in every law of Torah, if a man is commanded: ‘Transgress and do not suffer death’ he may transgress and not suffer death, except for idolatry, incest [including adultery], and murder… But did not Esther transgress publicly?—Abbaye answered: Esther was merely soil [i.e., only the passive object of the king’s embraces].
-But their personal pleasure is different; so here too [the king made Esther transgress for his personal pleasure, not because he desired her to violate her religion]” (BT Sanhedrin 74a–b).
+“Rabbi Yoḥanan said in the name of Rabbi Shim’on son of Yehotsadaq: By a majority vote, it was resolved in the upper chambers of the house of Nitsa in Lydda that in every law of Torah, if a man is told, ‘Transgress and you will not be killed,’ he may transgress and not be killed, except for idolatry, incest [including adultery], and murder.… But Esther [her transgression] was public!
+Abbaye said: Esther was [merely] soil, and the self pleasure [of the aggressor] is different” (BT Sanhedrin 74a–b).

 “Rabbi Zera said: Why was Esther compared to a doe [see BT Megillah 15b]?
 To tell you that just as a doe has a narrow womb and is desirable to her mate at all times as at the first time, so was Esther precious to King Ahasuerus at all times as at the first time” (BT Yoma 29b).